MarioWork/react-use-fetch-custom-hook/README.md

 # React useFetch custom hook example
-Simple project with example of useFetch custom hook && to play around with vite
+Simple project with an example of useFetch custom hook && to play around with vite